flu-crew/smot/README.md

    monophyletic to be sampled together.
 The algorithm guarantees that at least one taxa is sampled from the deepest branch neighboring a different group.

-The following three commands all do the same thing (25% sampling from each of the 1B flu clades) using different factoring methods:
+The following three commands use the `mono` algorithm to sample 25% of the taxa from each of the 1B flu clades.
+They differ only in how the factor (the strain clade) is specified:

 ```
-smot sample mono --factor-by-field=6 -p 0.25 1B.tre
+smot sample mono --seed=24601 --factor-by-field=6 -p 0.25 1B.tre
-smot sample mono --factor-by-table 1B.tab -p 0.25 1B.tre
+smot sample mono --seed=24601 --factor-by-table 1B.tab -p 0.25 1B.tre
-smot sample mono --factor-by-capture "\|(1B\.[^|]*)" -p 0.25 1B.tre
+smot sample mono --seed=24601 --factor-by-capture "\|(1B\.[^|]*)" -p 0.25 1B.tre
 ```

-For reproducibility, you can specify the random seed (e.g., `--seed=24601`).
+The `--seed` allows the random seed to be set for reproducibility.

 It may be useful to prevent certain taxa from being downsampled.
 For example reference taxa or taxa that are from a particular time or region of interest.
 This can be achieved with the `-k/--keep` and `--r/--keep-regex` options which prevents downsampling of specific factors or taxa with labels matching a given regular expression.
-In the example below, a tree is downsampled by clade (`1B.*`) but all taxa from the 20s and all taxa from the specific clade "1B.1.2" are preserved:
+In the example below, a tree is downsampled by clade (`1B.*`) but all taxa from the 2020s and all taxa from the specific clade "1B.1.2" are preserved:

 ```
 smot sample mono --factor-by-capture="(1B\.[^|]*)" -p 0.1 -r "202.-..-" -k "1B.1.2" --min-tips=3 1B.tre
 ```

-Rather taking a set percentage of representatives in each sampling group, the downsampling percentage can scale with the size of the group.
-Given a group of size `n`, we can downsample to size `ceiling(n^(1/r))`, where `r` is the root specified by the `-s/--scale` option.
-This rescales a tree and is useful when over-represented clades obscure the features of interest.
+Rather than taking a set percentage of representatives in each sampling group, the sample percentage can vary with the size of the group.
+Given a group of size `n`, we can downsample the group to a size of `ceiling(n^(1/r))`, where `r` is the root specified by the `-s/--scale` option.
+This is useful when over-represented clades obscure the features of interest.

 ```